 - Is the cleaner self-employed?
-For cleaners who are self-employed, a minimum of $25 per hour is considered to be a living wage.
+For cleaners who are self-employed, a minimum of $25 USD per hour is considered to be a living wage.
 Self-employed cleaners are typically paid a higher hourly wage than cleaners who work for a company because they pay for their own higher income taxes, days off, cleaning supplies, and travel to and from work.

 - Is the cleaner employed by a cleaning company?
-A minimum of $15 per hour is considered to be a living wage for cleaners who are employed by a company, as they may receive employee benefits like health, dental, and vision insurance, paid time off, and paid family leave.
+A minimum of $15 USD per hour is considered to be a living wage for cleaners who are employed by a company, as they may receive employee benefits like health, dental, and vision insurance, paid time off, and paid family leave.

 - What are the cleaner’s real-life circumstances?
-Cost of living in one’s region or city, number of dependents, and other factors will impact how much a cleaner needs to earn to cover their basic needs.
+Cost of living in one’s region or city, number of dependants, and other factors will impact how much a cleaner needs to earn to cover their basic needs.

 - What is the cleaner’s level of experience?
 Cleaners have different levels of skill and expertise.
 When deciding what to pay a self-employed cleaner, take into account how long they’ve worked as a professional cleaner, and whether they provide any specialized services, such as green cleaning.